sroehrl/eagle-talent/readme.md

 ## Collaborators:

-Outstanding todos & problems can be found here under issues.
+Outstanding to-dos & problems can be found here under issues.

 ### Security

 This is a public repository.
 Keep that in mind when creating issues or pull-requests.

+## Help developing?

+This site is built using [neoan3](https://www.npmjs.com/package/neoan3-cli), feel free to dig in